Frequently Asked Questions

 The cost of parking here is $3 for one hour and $6 for two hours.
-The practice is a three minute walk from the car park.
+The practice is a five minute walk from the car park.

 How accessible is the practice?

-The practice is currently located on Level 1 with the only options for access being up approximately a 20 step staircase.
+The practice is currently located on Level 1 with lift access.
+Accessible toilets are located on the Ground Floor.

 What are your opening hours?

-The practice reception is open from 9AM to 5PM on Mondays to Fridays.
-Appointments with our Psychologist are currently available on Wednesdays and Saturdays.
-You can book the next available appointment through our Bookings page or call us on 8091 7867.
+The practice reception is open from 8:30AM to 5PM on Mondays to Fridays.
+Appointments with our Psychologist are currently available from Monday to Saturday.
+You can book the next available appointment by call us on 8091 7867.

 What is a Psychologist and what do they do?